underoot/underoot.github.io/content/blog/2021/05/11/nodejs-binary.md

 0000004
 ```

 In linux executable file is executed by kernel and format of executable is determinated using either magic numbers or file extension.
 Built-in module _binfmt_ is responsible for this process.
-In linux 5.9 you can find <a href="https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/fs?h=linux-5.9.y" target="_blank">seven</a> file formats that kernel supports out of box.
+In linux 5.9 you can find <a href="https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/tree/fs?h=linux-5.9.y" target="_blank">seven</a> file formats that kernel supports out of box (take a look onto files with prefix `binfmt` there in the list).
 And, surprisingly, one of the format is shebang scripts — scripts, that start with `#!` symbol combination.
 Thus, if you run, using your favorite shell program, script, which has permission to be executed, kernel will decide what to do with your script.

 But the most interesting part of this mechanism that you can easily extend itusing <a href="https://www.kernel.org/doc/html/latest/admin-guide/binfmt-misc.html" target="_blank">custom binary formats</a>.
 By default, your distribution has mounted folder `binfmt_misc` in `/proc/sys/fs`: